pyscal/pyscal/docs/source/example2basic.rst

 Adaptive cutoff methods
 ~~~~~~~~~~~~~~~~~~~~~~~

-``pyscal`` also has adaptive cutoff methods implemented.
+pyscal also has adaptive cutoff methods implemented.
 These methods
-remove the restriction on having the same cutoff.
+remove the restriction on having a global cutoff.
 A distinct cutoff is
-selected for each atom during runtime. ``pyscal`` uses two distinct
+selected for each atom during runtime. pyscal uses two distinct
 algorithms to do this - ``sann`` and ``adaptive``.
 Please check the
 `documentation <https://pyscal.readthedocs.io/en/latest/nearestneighbormethods.html>`__
 for a explanation of these algorithms.
 For the purpose of this example,
 we will use the ``adaptive`` algorithm.

-``adaptive algorithm``
+**adaptive algorithm**

 .. code:: python